LeonidMem/FastNBT/README.md

 # FastNBT
-The fast as possible library for NBT.
+As fast as possible library for NBT.

+### Why is it fast as possible?
+* Single calls to Java reflection only during initialization unlike **NBTAPI**
+* Read-only NBT mode
+* There is no any locks or synchronizations _(in other words, it is not multithreaded)_

 ## Supported versions:
 * **v1_19_R1** *(1.19.1 — 1.19.2)*